Angular-Dynamic-Hooks/Documentation/documentation/parsers.md

   getBindings(hookId: number, hookValue: HookValue, context: any, options: ParseOptions): HookBindings;
 ```

-Is given the `HookValue` and is expected to return a `HookBindings` object, which contains all the current inputs and outputs for the component:
+Is given the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L119" target="_blank">`HookValue`</a> and is expected to return a <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L165" target="_blank">`HookBindings`</a> object, which contains all the current inputs and outputs for the component:

 ```ts
 interface HookBindings {